Bayesian mixture models (in)consistency for the number of clusters: Consistency results

 Hence, the consistency results of Theorem \ref{thm:cons} hold for a Pitman--Yor process mixture model satisfying the conditions of Lemma \ref{lem:Contract}. \end{proof}

 In the case of Proposition \ref{prop:consO}, we also need a contraction rate for the mixing measure of overfitted mixture models.
+To ensure the existence of a contraction rate, two conditions on the kernel are required.
+These conditions are described in Appendix \ref{an:bg} as Condition~\ref{hyp:id} and Condition~\ref{hyp:lip}.
 Let $G$ be the mixing measure of any overfitted mixture model.
-It is known that under some conditions on the kernel there exists a rate of contraction for $G$ \citep[see Equation (5)][]{guha2021posterior},
+It is known that under some conditions on the kernel, there exists a rate of contraction for $G$ \citep[see Equation (5)][]{guha2021posterior},

 This rate can be suboptimal for some overfitted mixture models but is sufficient to prove Proposition \ref{prop:consO}.